IU-PR/Capstone_project/content/docs/Groups/StockVision.md

 ## **Feedback**
 We have collected a small amount of feedback from the people who are somewhat interested in trading, and these are the results of the survey: https://docs.google.com/forms/d/1zeGz3OToET72KEXrfhcWx6o9Lwf3bdlXqS1AIGdmZgY/viewanalytics

+{{< hint danger >}}
+Alright, report looks good.
+Liked the survey data visualizations.
+Noted the final presentation on the top of the file.
+5 the week!
+And good luck with the project and the final presentation!
+You have accomplished a lot!
+Cheers
+{{< /hint >}}